Uranium’s April Breakthrough

 Source: Bloomberg and Sprott Asset Management.
 Data as of 04/30/2023.
-Gold is measured by GOLDS Comdty Spot Price; S&P 500 TR is measured by the SPX; Uranium miners measured by the Northshore Global Uranium Mining Index (URNMX index); BCOM is the Bloomberg Commodity Index; US Agg Bond Index is measured by the Bloomberg Barclays US Agg Total Return Value Unhedged USD (LBUSTRUU Index); the U.S. Dollar is measured by DXY Curncy and the U3O8 uranium spot price is measured by a proprietary composite of U3O8 spot prices from TradeTech LLC.
+Uranium Miners are measured by the Northshore Global Uranium Mining Index (URNMX index); U.S. Equities are measured by the S&P 500 TR Index; the U308 Spot Price is measured by a proprietary composite of U3O8 spot prices from TradeTech; U.S. Bonds are measured by the Bloomberg Barclays US Agg Total Return Value Unhedged USD Index (LBUSTRUU); Commodities are measured by the Bloomberg Commodity Index (LLCBCOM); and the U.S. Dollar is measured by DXY Curncy Index.
+You cannot invest directly in an index.
 Included for illustrative purposes only.
 Past performance is no guarantee of future results.

 Macro Headwinds Impact Uranium Miners

 Uranium mining equities, in contrast to physical uranium, fell 0.69% in April and are off 2.34% year-to-date, buoyed by January’s stellar performance.
 Like physical uranium, uranium mining equities have had notable long-term results, having gained a cumulative 122.67% for the five years ending April 30, 2023.2